TheV360/NewTab/README.md

 * Clock mode: nothing but the time in the center of the screen.

 # Credits
-* Me - HTML, CSS, Javascript
+* Me - HTML, CSS, Javascript, additional icons
 * Pexels - Those cool backgrounds
+* Font Awesome - Those good icons